History, tourist information, and nearby accommodation

 Wander into the 18th century.
 Feast your eyes on thatched and stone cottages.
-Revel in Tudor, half-timbered black and white buildings.
+Revel in Tudor, half-timbered 'black and white' buildings.
 Lacock, on the southern edge of the Cotswolds, was once a centre of the medieval wool trade.
-Today it still reflects those times, and no TV aerials, overhead cables or yellow lines on its streets spoil the scene.
+Today it still reflects those times, and no TV aerials or overhead cables spoil the scene.

-The village started its life in Saxon times.
-Norman lords then ruled the area and built a church in honor of St. Cyriac.
+Lacock village developed in Saxon times.
+Norman lords then ruled the area and built a church in honour of St Cyriac.
 Lying on the direct London to Bath route, the village prospered, and the church was rebuilt in the Perpendicular style in the 15th century.
-The black and white timbered 15th century wool merchant's house, now "The Sign of the Angel", occupies pride of place on the main street.
+A timber-framed 15th-century wool merchant's house, now "The Sign of the Angel", occupies pride of place on the main street.

 Wander inside to partake of old beams, low ceilings, creaking floors and crooked walls.